ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/en/02_programme.md

 14.50		Angela Glover (University of Toronto): *Module as Model for Early Modern Choir Stalls*

-15.30		Kristiane Lemé-Hébuterne (Amiens): *Big seats for fat Benedictines, small ones for slender Cistercians? – Some statistics on the size*
+15.30		Kristiane Klemé-Hébuterne (Amiens): *Big seats for fat Benedictines, small ones for slender Cistercians? – Some statistics on the size*

 16.10		Break